ircmaxell/password_compat/README.md

     PASSWORD_DEFAULT

 This will use the strongest algorithm available to PHP at the current time.
-Presently, this is the same as specifiying `PASSWORD_BCRYPT`.
+Presently, this is the same as specifying `PASSWORD_BCRYPT`.
 But in future versions of PHP, it may be updated to use a stronger algorithm if one is introduced.
 It can also be changed if a problem is identified with the BCRYPT algorithm.
 Note that if you use this option, you are **strongly** encouraged to store it in a `VARCHAR(255)` column to avoid truncation issues if a future algorithm increases the length of the generated hash.

 It is very important that you should check the return value of `password_hash` prior to storing it, because a `false` may be returned if it encountered an error.